A Leray-Serre spectral sequence for Lagrangian Floer theory: Transversality

-to be the moduli of $J_\g$-holomorphic configurations.
-Let $\sim$ be the equivalence relation on $\tilde{\mc{M}}_\g$ generated by fiberwise holomorphic parameterizations of the pre-universal marked disk.
-Such an action gives way to an action on Floer configurations, as the perturbation datum is constant on unstable domains \ref{perturbationdatadef}.
+as the moduli of $P_\g$-holomorphic configurations with boundary in $L$.
+Let $\sim$ be the equivalence relation on representatives of $C_\g$ generated by the action of biholomorphisms of marked surfaces on the surface components $\mc{D}_T$.
+We get an equivalence relation on Floer configurations, as the perturbation datum is constant on marked surface components by Remark \ref{perturbationdatumonuniv}.
 Define

 to be the moduli of classes of Floer trajectories of type $\g$.
-The expected dimension of $\mc{M}_\g(\underline{x},P_\g)$ is given by the \emph{index of the configuration}

-\begin{definition} A perturbation datum $P_\g\in \mc{P}_\g^l(E,D)$ is called \emph{regular} if the moduli space $\mc{M}_\g(\underline{x},P_\g)$ is cut out transversely, and hence is a smooth manifold of dimension $\I(\underline{x},P_\g)$. \end{definition} We restrict to a smaller class of adapted trajectories: \begin{definition} A Floer trajectory class $u:C_\g\rightarrow E$ based on a $\pi$-stable combinatorial type $\g$ is called \emph{adapted} to $D$ if \begin{enumerate} \item(Stable domain) The geometric realization of $\Upsilon(\pi_*\g)$ is a stable domain; \item(Non-constant spheres) Each component of $C$ that maps entirely to $D$ is constant; \item(Markings) Each interior marking $z_i$ maps to $D$ and each component of $u^{-1}(D)$ contains an interior marking. \end{enumerate} Denote the set of adapted Floer trajectories by
+To obtain transversality, we restrict to a smaller class of trajectories: \begin{definition} A Floer trajectory class $u:C_\g\rightarrow E$ based on $\g$ with $\pi$-stable unbroken pieces is called \emph{adapted} to $D$ if \begin{enumerate} \item(Stable domain) The geometric realization of $\Upsilon(\pi_*\g)$ is a stable domain; \item(Non-constant spheres) Each component of $C$ that maps entirely to $D$ is horizontally constant; \item(Markings) Each interior marking $z_i$ maps to $D$ and each component of $u^{-1}(D)$ contains an interior marking. \end{enumerate} Denote the set of adapted Floer trajectories classes by